- Reference Number: HEY1086/2024

-In most circumstances you will be reviewed by the physiotherapist either on the day of your surgery or the first day after your surgery.
+You will be reviewed by the physiotherapist either on the day of your surgery or the first day after your surgery.

-The physiotherapist will assess your limb movement and sensation and will teach you a series of exercises (which are described later in this leaflet) to help you to get your back moving.
+The physiotherapist will assess your limb movement and sensation and will teach you exercises (which are described later in this leaflet) to help you to get your back moving.

 The physiotherapist will also teach you how to get out of bed and encourage you to begin walking.
 You may have some attachments such as drips, catheter and drains.
-These do not prevent you from walking, although you may require some assistance initially.
+These do not stop you from walking, although you may need some help at first.

-You will also be expected to sit out into a chair for short periods from the first day after surgery.
+You will also be expected to sit out into a chair for short periods from the day of surgery.

-In some cases you may be assessed shortly after surgery with a view to helping you to prepare for discharge home on the same day.
+In some cases you may be assessed shortly after surgery to help you to prepare for discharge home on the same day.
 Your consultant will have discussed with you before your surgery if you are likely to be a day case patient.
 If you are going home on the same day of your surgery you will need to have someone at home with you overnight.